EasyCorp/EasyAdminBundle/Resources/doc/book/1-basic-configuration.md

 how to protect the backend URLs.

 When accessing a protected backend, EasyAdmin displays the name of user who is logged in the application.
-Otherwise it displays: "Anonymous User".
+Otherwise it displays *"Anonymous User"*.

 -------------------------------------------------------------------------------